JakeGrainger/HistoricalStormTraceSimulation.jl/docs/src/rescalemethods.md

 # Rescale methods

 Rescale methods define ways of rescaling a trace to match a summary.
-They are defined to be subtypes of `RescaleMethod`, e.g.
+They are defined to be subtypes of `RescaleMethod`.

 The rescale method itself is defined by extending `rescalesinglevariable!` for the new type.
 For example: